 24.2 Nature of the Transmission Planning Process

-The CAISO will develop the annual comprehensive Transmission Plan and approve transmission upgrades or additions using a Transmission Planning Process with three (3) phases.
+Beginning in 2027 with the first plan issued in 2030, the CAISO will develop the biennial , comprehensive Transmission Plan and approve transmission upgrades or additions using a Transmission Planning Process with three (3) phases.
 In Phase 1, the CAISO will develop and complete the Unified Planning Assumptions and Study Plan.
 In Phase 2, the CAISO will complete the comprehensive Transmission Plan.
-In Phase 3, the CAISO will evaluate proposals to construct and own certain transmission upgrades or additions specified in the comprehensive Transmission Plan.
+In Phase 3, the CAISO will evaluate proposals to construct and own certain transmission upgrades or additions specified in the comprehensive Transmission Plan and any eligible projects approved in the Long-Term Regional Planning process.
+The 2027-2028 Transmission Plan will be the last plan issued in which the first two (2) phases are completed in an annual, rather than biennial, cycle.
 The Transmission Planning Process shall, at a minimum:

 (a) Coordinate and consolidate in a single plan the transmission needs of the CAISO Balancing Authority Area for maintaining the reliability of the CAISO Controlled Grid in accordance with Applicable Reliability Criteria and CAISO Planning Standards, in a manner that promotes the economic efficiency of the CAISO Controlled Grid and considers federal and state environmental and other policies affecting the provision of Energy;